zkemail/zk-email-verify/README.md

 RSA + SHA + Regex + Masking with up to 1024 byte message lengths is 1,392,219 constraints, and the chunked zkey took 9 + 15 + 15 + 2 minutes to generate on a machine with 32 cores.
 The full email circuit above with the 7-byte packing into signals is 1,408,571 constraints, with 163 public signals, and the verifier script fits in the 24kb contract limit.

+## Security

+Note that if a@b.com is bcced on an email from x@y.com -> z@y.com, then a can prove anything secretly that x and z can.
+To get around this, you want to be able to combine multiple email sources.

 ## To-Do

-- Test emails where a@b.com is bcced on an email from x@y.com -> z@y.com -- can a falsely prove membership in y.com?
-Specifically, does DKIM happen on the message layer or the connection layer?
-- Make the frontend circuit calls work (Vivek B @vb7401 knows the right instructions)
+- Make the frontend circuit calls work (needs argument reduction in Solidity)
 - Make a general method to get formatted signatures and bodies from all email clients
 - Make versions for different size RSA keys
-- Add root cert DNS in snark, to allow anyone to add a website's RSA key
+- Add ENS DNSSEC code (possibly SNARKed), so anyone can add a website's RSA key via DNS record
 - Design the NFT/POAP to have the user's domain/verified identity on it
-- Make a testnet faucet that checks this for sybil resistance
+- Make a testnet faucet as a PoC for Sybil resistance and to get developers interested